Turkey detains ministers' sons, businessmen in graft probe - sources

 Gulen runs a network of schools and other social facilities across the Middle East, Asia and Africa from a compound in the United States.
 He moved to the United States in 1999 after being charged with attempting to undermine the secular state.

-He was subsequently acquitted but has remained in Pennsylvania, an enigmatic figure who gives little hint of his intentions in Turkish politics.
+He was subsequently acquitted but has remained in Pennsylvania, an enigmatic figure who gives little hint of his intentions in Turkish politics but is viewed with caution in all areas of the state.

-AKP member of parliament Hakan Sukur, a well-known follower of Gulen, quit the AK Party on Monday in protest over the Prep school plans.
+Erdogan has incensed Gulen's movement with plans to abolish the "prep" schools.
+Istanbul member of parliament Hakan Sukur, a former international footballer and well-known follower of Gulen, quit the AK Party on Monday in protest.

+But there have long been ideological differences, with many of Gulen's followers seeing him as a more progressive and pro-Western influence on Turkey than Erdogan, whose views on issues from abortion to alcohol consumption have triggered growing accusations of interference in Turkish private life.

-Since he came to power, Erdogan has built his own body of wealthy loyalists, largely from the same religiously minded professional class that revere Gulen.
+Since he came to power, Erdogan has built his own body of wealthy loyalists, largely from the same religiously minded professional and business class that revere Gulen.
+The rift between the two sides risks fracturing their support base ahead of local and presidential elections next year.

-(Additional reporting by Ece Toksabay, Seda Sezer and Birsen Altayli in Istanbul, Humeyra Pamuk and Orhan Coskun in Ankara; Writing by Nick Tattersall; Editing by Ralph Boulton)
+(Additional reporting by Seda Sezer and Birsen Altayli in Istanbul, Humeyra Pamuk and Orhan Coskun in Ankara; Writing by Nick Tattersall; Editing by Ralph Boulton)